ykentaro-at-berkeley/yomi/README.md

 Where game is the current game state.
 The good_move function will return the best move for the AI player based on Monte Carlo Tree Search.

 ### Testing
-To ensure the correctness of the module, comprehensive tests are provided.
-Run the tests to verify the functionality of the game logic, move application, scoring, and other aspects of the module.
+To ensure the correctness of the module, tests are provided.
+Run the tests to observe the efficacy of the Monte Carlo Tree Search.